WeirdMidas/SkySceneAddon/README.md

 ## ⭐ Features

 - Pure memory management optimization module, not containing other placebo and supporting all mainstream platforms
+- Now, when installing the module, the user can choose between lmkd psi, lmkd minfree or lmkd psi + minfree when installing the module.
+It is not possible to choose another after selecting an lmkd, unless you reinstall the module again.
+  - lmkd psi: Said by Google as the future "main" solution to replace minfree.
+  - Advantages: Psi on supported phones is much more accurate in knowing which apps to kill, when using metrics that look at CPU, MEM and I/O. Based on these metrics, lmkd can choose who to kill to prevent stalls from occurring, making psi almost 2x-10x with fewer false positives.
+  - Weaknesses: It can be much slower to make decisions against OOM or thrashing, and on devices with less memory, if they are not recent/have ROMs that optimize lmkd and its metrics, psi can detect any slight pressure as a potential "stall", killing user apps unnecessarily.
+  - lmkd minfree: Similar to the old lmk, lmkd's minfree uses not just minfree, but minfree + customizable adj.
+This means that an app has more priority to be killed if it falls into the predefined group.
+  - Advantages: It is much more stable and less prone to OOM and thrashing situations, due to it having predefined limits and being able to react with much less latency to any memory pressure.
+Allowing the user to avoid suffering from OOM or thrashing much less frequently than with psi.
+  - Disadvantages: unlike psi, minfree has up to 10x more chances of having false positives for any pressure.
+Making it terrible without being optimized to maintain apps.
+  - lmkd psi + minfree: Combines psi metrics with minfree levels and priorities.
+This allows lmkd to react to any pressure without depending on vmpressure, making minfree smarter to avoid reacting to any pressure.
+  - Advantages: Combines minfree stability with psi perception, allowing the user the ability to react to almost any pressure because psi already knows the system limits and their priorities due to minfree.
+It is the combination of minfree's OOM and thrashing security + psi perception.
+  - Disadvantages: Even though it is very advantageous, it takes the weaknesses of both lmkds, the difference is that they "mix" and reduce their weaknesses slightly.
+  - In terms of the advantage between lmkds, here it is in terms of number of open apps: lmkd psi > lmkd minfree + psi > lmkd minfree
+  - In terms of security against OOM, Thrashing and freeing up memory to be able to play: lmkd minfree > lmkd minfree + psi > lmkd psi.
 - Solve the problem that the background can't hang even if the free memory is large, by modifying device_config specified ActivityManager CUR_MAX_EMPTY_PROCESSES
 - Customizable list of protected APPs, preventing them from being killed by Android in-userspace lowmemorykiller
 - Fixed system common files in the file page cache, which significantly reduced the stucks caused by the key cache being swapped out due to page cache fluctuations